-As with any finance application, the lender will want to ensure that you will be able to maintain the monthly repayments.
+As with any finance application, the lender will take a risk based approach and want to ensure that you will be able to maintain the monthly repayments.
 As such, the lender will look for details that prove your ability to manage the property that you’re looking to take on.

 For refinance applications, the lender will usually be satisfied that you are already managing the property – where it is being well managed.